 The CHF applies charging based on Rating Group 1 to the traffic of the UE for app1

-At some point in time and based on the slice energy consumption measures, the PCF decides to apply some policy decisions (e.g. to change QoS although some other actions could be decided) to reduce the energy consumption of the UE and/or NW slice.
+At some point in time, the PCF is triggered to apply some policy decisions (e.g. to change QoS although some other actions could be decided) e.g. to reduce the energy consumption of the UE and/or NW slice.
 The PCF generates corresponding PCC rule including the new QoS (Qos_2) for the service, same Rating Group (RG_1) and the new “reason for policy decision” IE including “energy_efficiency” as reason and “X” as severity level (for other use cases, other cause code and optionally severity level should be used).
 The PCF delivers the PCC rule to the SMF and SMF forwards the charging information to the CHF.
 Note: the changing the QoS is just one policy example, any service adjustment related policy decision can be applied to.

 Upon the reception of the information from the SMF, the CHF uses the rating group plus additional “Reason for policy decision” (the reason + the severity level) to apply differentiated (reduced) charging to the traffic of the UE.